 Ear infection can be the cause of excessive tearing and staining.
 To help avoid ear infections, the hair in the ears must be plucked and ears must be thoroughly dried after bath.

 It is my opinion and experience that genetics plays the largest role in whether or not a Maltese has excessive tear staining.
-Again, good breeding is key and the larger eyes tend to produce less tear stain.
+Again, good breeding is key.

 The water in many areas has a high mineral level.
 Providing your Maltese distilled water from a bottle will greatly reduce tear stains.